 The cell biology, genetics and epigenetic programming of reproductive cell (germ-cell) lineages.
 Over some 45 years the Dickinson Lab has contributed to our understanding of how plant reproductive cells establish patterns on their surfaces, carry information from one generation to the next, establish compatibility (or otherwise) on pollination and, following fertilisation, use a system of ‘genomic imprinting’ to ensure correct development of the embryo within the seed.
 This work has been funded by the BBSRC, the European Commission, the Leverhulme Trust and the MRC.
 Until recently Sherardian Professor of Botany and Keeper of the Botanic Garden at Oxford, Hugh Dickinson has served on numerous research council and EC committees, as a Trustee of The Royal Botanic Gardens, Kew and the John Innes Institute in Norwich, and has chaired institutional and departmental reviews.
-More information and an abbreviated publication list can be found at https://www.plants.ox.ac.uk/people/hugh-dickinson
+There is a profile article here and more information and an abbreviated publication list can be found at https://www.plants.ox.ac.uk/people/hugh-dickinson

 Office Department of Plant Sciences, University of Oxford, South Parks Rd., Oxford, OX1 3RB, UK